UK presses for full investigation into reports Gazan medical staff were beaten

 Mr Mitchell, who acts as a deputy for Foreign Secretary Lord David Cameron in the Commons, told MPs: “We have seen these reports.
 I think that a full explanation and investigation is required and that is what the British Government is pressing for.”

-Responding to a question from Labour MP Beth Winter, the minister added: “I would point out to her that when it comes to targeting operations there are lawyers embedded in the Israeli and the IDF command, just as there are in Britain, and that should ensure that the acceptance and honouring of international humanitarian law is kept, but I agree with her a full explanation is required.”
+Responding to a question from Labour MP for Cynon Valley Beth Winter about the “shocking reports”, the minister added: “I would point out to her that when it comes to targeting operations there are lawyers embedded in the Israeli and the IDF command, just as there are in Britain, and that should ensure that the acceptance and honouring of international humanitarian law is kept, but I agree with her a full explanation is required.”

-Cynon Valley MP Ms Winter had earlier asked that the minister address the “shocking reports regarding Palestinian medical staff in Gaza”.

-She added: “Does the UK Government believe that the Israeli government is responsible for the conduct of its forces and that this clearly appears to be torture and is in breach of international law, including universal declaration of human rights and the Geneva Convention article 18?
+Speaking later in the House of Lords, Foreign Secretary Lord Cameron of Chipping Norton said: “These are very disturbing pictures and reports that have come out from this hospital and we need to get to the bottom of what exactly happened and we need answers from the Israelis about that.”

 Elsewhere, Mr Mitchell was pressed to restore funding to UNRWA (the United Nations Relief and Works Agency for Palestine Refugees), the main United Nations aid agency in the Palestinian territories.